pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 m365 pp card list --environment "Default-d87a7535-dd31-4437-bfe1-95340acd55c5" --asAdmin
 ```

-For more information, see the [pp card get](https://pnp.github.io/cli-microsoft365/cmd/pp/card/card-get/) and the [pp card list](https://pnp.github.io/cli-microsoft365/cmd/pp/card/card-list/) commands documentation.
+For more information, see the [pp card get](https://pnp.github.io/cli-microsoft365/cmd/pp/card/card-get/) and the [pp card list](https://pnp.github.io/cli-microsoft365/cmd/pp/card/card-list/) command documentation.

-### Improved managing permissions in SharePoint Online
+### Improved permissions management in SharePoint Online

-In our previous release we already introduced several new commands to permissions in SharePoint Online.
-We felt the need to add more, more and more permission commands.
+In our previous release we already introduced several new commands to manage permissions in SharePoint Online.
+We weren't done yet, we still had some missing commands.
 The new release allows you to easily manage file role assignments, file role inheritance, folder role assignments, folder role inheritance, and last but not least listitem role assignments.

 Remove a role assignment by upn from a file by url.